-90-183.9 Hedges shall be no more than four feet in height in the front yard and side corner yards and ten feet in height in the rear and interior side yards, except as required by section 90-183.5(1).
+90-183.9 Hedges shall be no more than two feet in height in the front yard, four feet in height in the front yard and sidesecondary frontage of corner yardslots, and ten feet in height in the rear and interior side yards, except as required by section 90-183.5(1).
+Hedges shall consist of Florida Friendly species.
 Hedges may be higher if granted approval by the design review board, on a case-by-case basis.